- Your ad audience determines where your ad can appear, as well as what types of searches will cause your ad to appear.

 You'll also describe the product or service that you'd like to advertise when defining your audience.
 It's important to select a product or service that accurately describes your business, so that your ads will appear for the right customers.

-Once you select a product or service, we'll also suggest additional related categories for your ad.
-If any of the suggestions aren't applicable to your business, uncheck the box so your ads won't show for those types of searches.
+Once you select a product or service, we'll also suggest additional features that could be related to your business.
+When people search for phrases related to these features, your ads will be eligible to appear.
+If any of the suggestions aren't applicable to your business, uncheck the box next to the suggestion, so your ads won't show for those types of searches.

 Types of websites